nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/RESTAdapter.rst

         :param $force: The flag to force delete the file from cloud storage.
         :returns: The success/fail response of the delete operation.

-    .. php:method:: alterFolder($path, $attrs, $conflict = "fail")
+    .. php:method:: alterFolderMeta($path, $values, $conflict = "fail")

         Alter the attributes of the folder at a given path.

         :type $path: string
         :param $path: The folder path.
-        :type $attrs: mixed
+        :type $values: mixed
-        :param $attrs: The attributes to be altered.
+        :param $values: The attributes to be altered.
         :type $conflict: string
         :param $conflict: Specifies the action to take if a conflict occurs.
         :returns: The success/fail response of the alter operation.

-    .. php:method:: alterFile($path, $attrs, $conflict = "fail")
+    .. php:method:: alterFileMeta($path, $values, $conflict = "fail")

         Alter the attributes of the file at a given path.

         :type $path: string
         :param $path: The file path.
-        :type $attrs: mixed
+        :type $values: mixed
-        :param $attrs: The attributes to be altered.
+        :param $values: The attributes to be altered.
         :type $conflict: string
         :param $conflict: Specifies the action to take if a conflict occurs.
         :returns: The success/fail response of the alter operation.

-    .. php:method:: copyFolder($path, $dest, $name = null, $exists = Exists::FAIL)
+    .. php:method:: copyFolder($path, $destination, $name = null, $exists = Exists::FAIL)

         Copy a folder at a given path to a specified destination.

         :type $path: string
         :param $path: The path of the folder to be copied.
-        :type $dest: string
+        :type $destination: string
-        :param $dest: Path to which the folder should be copied to.
+        :param $destination: Path to which the folder should be copied to.
         :type $name: string
         :param $name: Name of the newly copied folder.
         :type $exists: string
         :param $exists: Specifies the action to take if the folder already exists.
-        :returns: The success/fail response of the copy operation
+        :returns: The copied folder instance.

-    .. php:method:: copyFile($path, $dest, $name = null, $exists = Exists::FAIL)
+    .. php:method:: copyFile($path, $destination, $name = null, $exists = Exists::FAIL)

         Copy a file at a given path to a specified destination.

         :type $path: string
         :param $path: The path of the file to be copied.
-        :type $dest: string
+        :type $destination: string
-        :param $dest: Path to which the file should be copied to.
+        :param $destination: Path to which the file should be copied to.
         :type $name: string
         :param $name: Name of the newly copied file.
         :type $exists: string
         :param $exists: Specifies the action to take if the file already exists.
-        :returns: The success/fail response of the copy operation
+        :returns: The copied file instance.

-    .. php:method:: moveFolder($path, $dest, $name = null, $exists = Exists::FAIL)
+    .. php:method:: moveFolder($path, $destination, $name = null, $exists = Exists::FAIL)

         Move a folder at a given path to a specified destination.

         :type $path: string
         :param $path: The path of the folder to be moved.
-        :type $dest: string
+        :type $destination: string
-        :param $dest: Path to which the folder should be moved to.
+        :param $destination: Path to which the folder should be moved to.
         :type $name: string
         :param $name: Name of the newly moved folder.
         :type $exists: string
         :param $exists: Specifies the action to take if the folder already exists.
-        :returns: The success/fail response of the move operation
+        :returns: The moved folder instance.

-    .. php:method:: moveFile($path, $dest, $name = null, $exists = Exists::FAIL)
+    .. php:method:: moveFile($path, $destination, $name = null, $exists = Exists::FAIL)

         Move a file at a given path to a specified destination.

         :type $path: string
         :param $path: The path of the file to be moved.
-        :type $dest: string
+        :type $destination: string
-        :param $dest: Path to which the file should be moved to.
+        :param $destination: Path to which the file should be moved to.
         :type $name: string
         :param $name: Name of the newly moved file.
         :type $exists: string
         :param $exists: Specifies the action to take if the file already exists.
-        :returns: The success/fail response of the move operation
+        :returns: The moved file instance.

     .. php:method:: downloadFile($path, $localDestinationPath, $downloadProgressCallback)